Mission & Profile

 The land for the school was bought by the U.S. government in the late 1950s, using U.S. government funds obtained through the Marshall Plan, and the school occupies the premises in perpetuity.
 The school is built along a sloping hillside, making for many different levels and stairs.
 Because of this, AIS is not easily accessed by a student or parent with physical challenges.

-AIS has approximately 870 personal computers, including one desktop computer lab, five mobile laptop labs, and forty laptops for check-out in the Secondary Library.
-Through our 1:1 laptop program, which will continue to expand, all students in grades five through ten already have a take-home personal computer.
+AIS has approximately 880+ personal computers.
+Through our 1:1 laptop program, which will continue to expand, all students in grades five through 12 already have a take-home personal computer.
 All classrooms have ceiling-mounted video projectors and SmartBoards -- touch-sensitive screens that replace the traditional chalkboard and facilitate digital manipulation of images and text.

 At AIS computers are seen as a necessary tool for teaching and learning.